faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 ## Image Generation Process

-Rather than simply generating a text message, our approach involves producing an image on the server.
+To solve that problem we will generate an image, on the server, with the message!
 This image will then be returned as a base64-encoded string.
-Subsequently, this string will serve as the image source.

 If the concept of displaying text within an image doesn't evoke a sense of nostalgia from the 2000s, I'm not sure what will.

 To achieve this, we will utilize [CanvasJS](https://canvasjs.com/) for image generation.
 The code responsible for creating the image is quite extensive, and you can review it in the repository.
 However, it's not a critical aspect of